cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 group elements have the same discrete logarithm without revealing the discrete logarithm.

-The specific DLEQ proof construction presented below is built on the Chaum-Pedersen {{ChaumPedersen}} proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and uses the product test batching technique described in Section 3.1.4 of {{Hen14}}.
+The DLEQ proof resembles the Chaum-Pedersen {{ChaumPedersen}} proof, which is shown to be zero-knowledge by Jarecki, et al. {{JKK14}} and is noninteractive after applying the Fiat-Shamir transform {{FS00}}.
+Furthermore, Davidson, et al. {{DGSTV18}} showed a proof system for batching DLEQ proofs that has constant-size proofs with respect to the number of inputs.
+The specific DLEQ proof system presented below follows this latter construction with minor modifications in the transcript used to generate the challenge, and replaces the pseudorandom number generator by a seed-prefixed hash to scalar invocation for sampling scalars.
 The description is split into
 two sub-sections: one for generating the proof, which is done by servers in the verifiable protocols, and another for verifying the proof, which is